eslam556/Online-Examination-System-ITI-Graduation-Project/README.md

 - Students can take multiple exams across different courses.
 - Each course includes MCQ and True/False questions.
 - Exams are assigned to instructors and connected to departments and branches.
-- Grades are computed automatically, with instant feedback and certification.
-- Certified students are eligible for freelancing jobs posted by companies.
 - Exams include model answers and structured grading logic.

 ---